tower120/rc_event_queue/Readme.md

 Write performance, using `EventQueue::extend` with at least 4 items, close to `VecDeque` as well.
 [See benchmarks](doc/benchmarks.md).

 [Principle of operation](doc/principal-of-operation.md).
 Short version - EventQueue does not know where it's readers exactly are.
 It operates on the chunk basis.
-Hence - lower bound is unkown.
+Hence - exact lower bound is unkown.

 ```rust